 A digital asset management solution implementation project is a huge task.
 It’s also not something that can be done overnight.

-However, with the right project plan and implementation team in place, you can have a customized DAM solution tailored to your business in a few weeks.
+Whether you want to include the DAM as a standalone solution or incorporate it as part of a PIM and DAM stack, with the right project plan and implementation team in place, you can have a customized solution tailored to your business in a few weeks.

 For more on digital asset management, product media, or content syndication, be sure to check out the rest of our blog.